Spousal support when you’re on OW or ODSP

 • applying to family court for a support order

-It’s important to speak to a lawyer before asking for a court order or signing an agreement with your spouse.
+It’s important to speak to a family law lawyer before asking for a court order or signing an agreement with your spouse.
+A lawyer can tell you how this affects your rights and responsibilities in family law.

 When you might not have to try to get support

-You may not have to try to get spousal support if your spouse:
+Sometimes OW or ODSP may decide that you do not have to try to get spousal support for:

-Other times you may not have to try to get spousal support include when:
+OW or ODSP may decide you do not have to try to get spousal support for a certain amount of time if:

 • you cannot go to family court for medical reasons

-• is violent towards you or your child
+• your spouse was violent towards you or your child

-• cannot pay support right now, for example, because they are in jail
+• your spouse cannot pay support, for example, because they’re a student or in jail

-• is in another country where they cannot be forced to pay support that was ordered by a court in Ontario
+• your spouse is in another country where they cannot be forced to pay support under an Ontario court order

-They can also decide that they do not need to review your situation ever again.
-For example, they might do this if:
+OW or ODSP can decide that you do not need to try and get support again.
+For example, they may do this if:

-• your spouse cannot be found after a reasonably long search
+• you cannot find your spouse after a reasonably long search, for example, 2 years

-• there is an ongoing risk of your spouse being violent towards you or your child
+• there’s an ongoing risk of your spouse being violent towards you or your child

-OW or ODSP can ask for proof of your situation.
-For example, to show that your spouse was violent, you might need a police report or a letter from a doctor.
+OW or ODSP can ask for proof of your situation, for example, a death certificate.
+Or, to show that your spouse was violent, you might need a police report or a letter from a doctor.

 If you disagree with a decision